⚠️ Important: The information in this article applies only to Practice by Numbers’ in-house payment processing products — PbN Payments and PbN ZeroPay

 PbN ZeroPay – Surcharge-enabled model that allows you to pass fees to patients (where permitted)

-While all three options are integrated into the PbN platform, they operate under different pricing structures and compliance rules.
+While both options are integrated into the PbN platform, they operate under different pricing structures and compliance rules.
 This guide explains each model, including fee examples, surcharging options, and best-fit recommendations—so you can select the model that works best for your practice.

 Things to Note: